WeinsGH/SimpleAutoencoder/README.md

 # SimpleAutoencoder
-Фutoencoder for docs/books, etc. with 4 decode and 4 encode layers and ReLU-activations.
+Autoencoder for docs/books, etc. with 4 decode and 4 encode layers and ReLU-activations.
 Model was fitted by shabby-docs dataframe with 981/290/186 images in train/valid/test on 50 epochs.
 data_link: <https://drive.google.com/file/d/1LsHSn8dM8BTZ7EoWU6-n1I1BvR0p5tIx/view>
 ----